Organization and workspace roles

 -

 Admin — Admins have wide-ranging permissions and access, including access to all organization workspaces—both personal and shared—and the ability to perform all administrative tasks.
-Admins are also included in all workspace members lists, with the Admin role.
-Only admins can assign other members as admins.
+Only admins can assign the admin role.
 The first organization admin is either designated when an organization is created, or is the member who created the organization.

 Minimize the number of admins in an organization.
 Instead, use workspace roles to grant workspace permissions as needed, and limit such extensive, organization-wide access to only those who need it.

-Workspace roles are granted within the context of workspaces and assigned on a workspace-by-workspace basis, meaning someone can have a different workspace role across multiple workspaces.
+Workspace roles are granted within shared workspaces and assigned on a workspace-by-workspace basis, meaning someone can have different roles across multiple workspaces.
 Workspace roles can be assigned to members or to groups, which are subsets of organization members.
-The following workspace roles can be assigned:

 -